2025 Solar Incentives Guide for Lady Lake, FL - Tax Credits & Rebates

 4. within the date range specified by a particular incentive.

-Specific incentives, including those run by the Florida government or by your county/municipality, sometimes have additional qualifications.
-Talk to your local Lady Lake solar installer to learn more about what incentives your project may qualify for.
+Specific incentives, including those given out by the Florida government or by your county/municipality, sometimes have additional qualifications.
+Talk to your local Lady Lake solar installer to learn more about what incentives your project will qualify for.

 Who installs solar panel systems near me?